Course fees will be charged at either the Home or Overseas rate from 2022/23, depending on your fee status.

 Universities are required to assess each students' fee status independently which means that we cannot take into account decisions made by other Universities.

 Once you have applied, the University can make an assessment of your fee status using the information you have provided on your UCAS application form.
 If we need further information in order to complete this assessment, and you are offered a place, we will contact you to request this.

 Can my fee status change?

 If you start a new course, then your fee status is re-assessed.
-If your circumstances have changed since you started your previous course, it may be possible for your fee status to change, although this is not automatic.
+If your circumstances have changed since you started your previous course, your fee status may be different.

-If you have made an application for admission, have read all the information here and on the UKCISA website, but are still not sure what fees you are likely to pay, or if you are a current student and would like a re-assessment of your status, complete the fee questionnaire and contact the Fees Clerk for an assessment.
+If you have received an offer of a place, have read all the information here and on the UKCISA website, but are still not sure what fees you are likely to pay, or if you are a current student and would like a re-assessment of your status, please complete the fee questionnaire and contact the Student Fees Team for an assessment.

-We are unable to carry out assessments if you have not yet made an application for admission to the University.
+Please note that we do not normally carry out assessments if you have not yet received an offer of a place from the University.